taikinman/langrila/README.md

 # Contribution
 ## Coding policy
 1. Sticking to simplicity : This library is motivated by simplifying architecture for readability.
-Thus multiple inheriting and nested inheriting should be avoided as much as possible for basic modules at least.
-2. Making responsibility Independent : The responsibility of each module must be closed into each module itself.
-It means a module is not allowed to affect other modules.
+Thus too much abstraction should be avoided.
-3. Implementing minimum modules : The more functions each module has, the more complex the source code becomes.
-Langrila focuses on implementing minimum necessary functions in each module.
+2. Implementing minimum modules : The more functions each module has, the more complex the source code becomes.
+Langrila focuses on implementing minimum necessary functions in each module Basically module has only a responsibility expressed by thier module name and main function is implemented in a method easy to understand like `run()` or `arun()` methods except for some.

 ## Branch management rule
 - Topic branch are checkout from main branch.